New Petrol Price in Pakistan Today (03-10-2025)

 Historical Highest Petrol Rate in Pakistan

-Pakistan’s highest recorded petrol price was PKR 331.38 per litre on September 16, 2023.
+Pakistan’s highest recorded fuel price was PKR 331.38 per litre on September 16, 2023.
 Prices can fluctuate based on global demand and supply dynamics.

 Euro Fuel Emission Standards in Pakistan